alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 There's the matter of albedo (or proportion of sunlight reflected): trees are generally darker than rock, and therefore can negate some of the benefits of carbon capture by absorbing heat.
-But this is a complicated matter far beyond what we can explore here.
+But this is a complex issue far beyond what we can explore here.

 ### 🐟 Extra Carbon Sleeps with the Fish

+Another question is:
-Also, what do we do with all that carbon once it is stored in trees?
+what do we do with all that carbon once it is stored in trees?
 If we just leave it there then there is a limit to the carbon taken from the atmosphere;
 and it might burn at some point getting us back to the starting point.

+As we saw above, each tree trunk would have a volume of around 1.5 m³.
+All these trees would make up a cube with sides of approximately 9 km:

+    V(world) = N(world) × V(tree) ≈ 0.5 × 10^12 × 1.5 m³ = 0.75 × 10^12 m³ ≈ (9 km)³.

 What can we do with a cube of side 9 km?
 One possible extension of the program might be to mow down trees from time to time and dispose of them, for example by burying them or throwing them into the sea.